Raymond High School (Mississippi): Academics

 Based on a college preparatory program, the school provides courses in mathematics, science, English, social sciences, Spanish, computers, art, and music.
 It also has a popular Air Force ROTC program that attracts a number of students each year.

-Athletics & Extra-Curriculars
+Athletics and extracurriculars

 The school offers a wide range of athletic and extra-curricular activities throughout the school year.
 Inter-scholastic athletics include football, slow- and fast-pitch softball, girls' and boys' basketball, cross country, baseball, track and field, and golf.
 Teams currently compete in division 4A of the Mississippi High School Athletic Association.
 The 2009-2010 Girls' Basketball team won the 4A State Championship, as well as the Grand Slam Championship, giving Raymond High School the 4A Girls' Basketball State Title.
-The Lady Rangers are back to back State Champions, Two Time South State winners, and Four Time District Champions!
+The Lady Rangers are back to back State Champions, Two Time South State winners, and Four Time District Champions.
 The Lady Rangers finished 33-1 during the 2009–2010 season, losing only to Greenville.

 Tradition

-Many things at Raymond High have remained the same over the years.
-The main colors of the school are Blue & Gold (Yellow Gold).
-Also, the mascot is and always has been the Ranger.
+Things at Raymond High have generally remained the same over the years.
+The main colors of the school are blue & gold.
+The mascot is, and always has been, the Ranger.